frankshearar/Home/Package-Type.md

 - `DotnetCliTool` - indicates that this package is a .NET CLI tool and should be installed to the `"tools"` node of the consuming project.json file.
 - `Dependency` - indicates that this package is a dependency.
 All packages without any explicit `<packageType>` are assumed to be of the `Dependency` type.
 This includes are packages predating this specification.

-In both cases, the version should not be specified and defaults to `0.0`.
+In both cases, the version should not be specified.
+The version defaults to `0.0` when not specified.

 ### DotnetCliTool .nuspec